 HGHES acknowledges the diversity of Indigenous people of North America, and values their rich cultural and intellectual traditions, and worldview.

-Students in our programs get hands on experiences on the land exploring the diverse ecosystems of Haida Gwaii and learning from Haida and other Indigenous knowledge keepers and guest lecturers.
-Traditional Ecological Knowledge (TEK) is integrated into each program curriculum.
+Students in our programs get hands-on experiences on the land, exploring the diverse ecosystems of Haida Gwaii and learning from Haida and other Indigenous knowledge keepers and guest lecturers.
+Traditional Knowledge (TK) is integrated into our all of our curricula.
 Our programs include a multitude of Indigenous resources such as the Haida Gwaii Museum’s archives, collectives, exhibits; as well as assigned and recommended readings (books, scholarly articles, etc.) and films.
 We continue to build on this content and are open to suggestions and new ideas.Pathways to participation for Indigenous students:

 “Among many pieces of strong content, the biggest value was the local connections with Haida leaders and community members; their honesty and openness with us - their stories were grounding and let us get a glimpse at what the future might be.”